Artemis-Tran/app-autofill/README.md

 ## Installation

 1. Clone this repository to your local machine.
+2. From the root, run `npm run build` to build the extension.
-2. Open your browser's extension management page (e.g., `chrome://extensions` in Google Chrome).
+3. Open your browser's extension management page (e.g., `chrome://extensions` in Google Chrome).
-3. Enable "Developer mode."
+4. Enable "Developer mode."
-4. Click "Load unpacked" and select the `src` directory from this project.
+5. Click "Load unpacked" and select the `dist` directory from this project.

 ## How to Use